No, the opposite might be true.

 Is it easier?

-Let's compare the process of a GP taking medical photos when using PicSafe versus when using a DSLR camera.
+Let's compare the process of a GP taking clinical photos when using PicSafe versus when using a DSLR camera.
 A DSLR (Digital Single-Lens Reflex) is what most people would know as a "good" digital camera.
 Spoiler alert.
-We show that PicSafe is much quicker, easier and doctors are far more likely to comply with practices that keep medical photos secure.
+We show that PicSafe is much quicker, easier and doctors are far more likely to comply with practices that keep clinical photos secure.

 The Process Using a DSLR

 Here is the process a GP would go through if using a DSLR.